wevm/viem/site/docs/clients/transports/custom.md

 # Custom Transport

-The `custom` Transport accepts an [EIP-1193 Ethereum Provider](https://eips.ethereum.org/EIPS/eip-1193) (with at least a `request` attribute) as a parameter.
-This transport is useful for integrating with injected wallets, wallets that provide an EIP-1193 provider (eg. WalletConnect or Coinbase SDK), or even providing your own custom [EIP-1193 `request` function](https://eips.ethereum.org/EIPS/eip-1193#request-1).
+The `custom` Transport accepts an [EIP-1193 `request` function](https://eips.ethereum.org/EIPS/eip-1193#request-1) as a parameter.
+This transport is useful for integrating with injected wallets, wallets that provide an EIP-1193 provider (eg. WalletConnect or Coinbase SDK), or even providing your own custom `request` function.

 ## Import